Page and iframe dashboards are divided into six areas:

 - Time it takes to complete the download of the HTML to the page.

 If the request is correlated with a server-side app agent, related business transactions on the server are displayed.
 Cross-app correlation is supported.

 DOM Building Time / Resource Fetch Time / Page Resources Requested

 This section displays detailed graphs for the time spent creating the page and getting resources.
 They measure:

-- the time required by the browser to create the DOM from the end of the HTML download.
+- Time required by the browser to create the DOM from the end of the HTML download.

-- the time required to fetch any external resources.
+- Time required to fetch any external resources.
 For example, the results of a third-party Ajax request.

 The Page Resources Requested section displays detailed graphs of when in the page load cycle individual external—first and third-party—resources are fetched, and how much time is taken to fetch them, based on the selected timeframe.
 They measure:

-- whether the request is blocking or non-blocking
+- If the request is blocking or non-blocking